node-modules/aggregate-base/README.md

 - interval: the time between flush
 - intercept: the intercept method name of class, the method will not be run.
+- interceptTransform: the function that can tranform the arguments of intercept method
 - flush: the flush method name of class.
 - close: the close method name of class, it should be a async function.